paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-035-temporary-appointments-in-officer-grades.md

 (2) Commander, United States Forces, Korea.

-(3) Deputy commander, United States European Command, but only if the commander of that command is also the Supreme Allied Commander, Europe.

 ### Statutory Notes

 #### Amendments
+2016—Subsec. (b)(3).
+Pub.
+L. 114–328 struck out par.
+(3) which read as follows: “Deputy commander, United States European Command, but only if the commander of that command is also the Supreme Allied Commander, Europe.”

 2003—Subsec. (c).
 Pub.
 L. 108–136 struck out heading and text of subsec. (c).
 Text read as follows: “This section shall cease to be effective at the end of December 31, 2004.”

 2002—Subsec. (c).
 Pub.
 L. 107–314 substituted “December 31, 2004” for “September 30, 2003”.